vvoo21/Ecommerce/README.md

 ## Acknowledgments

 - Hat tip to anyone whose code was used
+- Hat tip to The Frontend Mentor challenges!
 - Hat tip to The Microverse Program!

 ## 📝 License